D-

 What Factors can Influence the Cost of Living in Prairie Ridge?

-Healthcare: The costs associated with healthcare and insurance premiums can exhibit notable disparities based on the city or state of residence.
-Access to healthcare facilities, out-of-pocket expenses for medical appointments, dental care charges, prescription medication costs and specialized medical care expenses all contribute to variations in the cost of living.
-In Prairie Ridge, healthcare costs are 24.6% higher than the national average.
+Healthcare: Healthcare costs and insurance premiums can fluctuate greatly based on the city or state.
+Access to healthcare facilities, out-of-pocket expenses for doctor\’s visits, dentist costs, medication costs and specialized care costs can all impact the cost of living.
+In Prairie Ridge, the healthcare costs are 8.8% higher than the national average.

 Where is the Data From?